 Colin Young, from Golding Young said: “I have known the people involved in the appeal for years and we have been a proud supporter of the church.
 I’m really looking forward to raising the most we can for the tapestry on sale day and helping them reach their final total.”

-People can see the tapestry wall-hanging between 10am and 4pm at the auction room from tomorrow (Saturday) until Monday.
+People can see the tapestry wall-hanging between 10am and 4pm at the auction room from Saturday next week until Monday, September 2.

 But even after the target is reached, the fundraising must continue, said Mrs Parker.